timmcginley/41936/Subjects/Architecture/index.md

-**Building design requires a team approach between various disciplines of design, material fabrication and building construction.
-Architectural Consultants are mainly responsible for the design of the [spaces], [facades] and [finishes] and communication of the design.
-They are responsible to deisgn a building that provides the function required by the client, that is greater than the sum of its parts.**
+**Building design requires respectful collaboration between different design and engineering disciplines.
+Architectural Consultants need to design a building that provides the function required by the client, that is greater than the sum of its parts.
+To do this the focus on the design of the [spaces], [facades] and [finishes] and communication of the design. **

-The Architecture subject is responsible for the management of the usable spaces and the facade and the overall composition of the building.
-The subject group needs to get their heads into the project quickly and start exploring the potential form (shape) and arrangement of the building to support the investigations of the other subjects.
+Architectural consultants need to get their heads into the project quickly and start exploring the potential form (3D shape) and spatial arrangement of the building to support the investigations of the other subjects.
 If this initial work is done well, it will provide you with a valuable perspective on the building design process.
-An example task will be to coordinate the shape of the floor plate with required rooms and the structural modules.
-Whilst you will have ideas for the building you will find that your time will also need to be spent coming up with good design solutions between the needs of the different members of the team.
+Check teh integration examples below for more information.
+Whilst you may have your 'own' ideas for the building you will find that you will need to be explore many alternative design solutions to synthesise the needs of all the consultants of the team.

 Chief Consultant: Tim McGinley